-Performance measure Weighting Target performance 2 HSEC and community in TRIF and Occupat and trends to be c HSEC Risk Manag and controlled.
-Fo assessment test pl Health, Environm respect of occupat nment and Community Incidents: Nil fatalities and nil actual significant environmental cidents. ional Illness: Improved performance compared with FY2014 results, with severity onsidered as a moderating influence on the overall HSEC assessment. iement: Each Business is to have all material risks with HSEC impacts recorded rall material risks Businesses to have all critical control designs and critical control ans reviewed by the material risk owner. ent and Community Initiatives: All assets to achieve 100% of planned targets in ional exposure reduction, water and greenhouse gas projects reduction and local cultural awareness targets.
-Attributable profit (adjusted for commodity prices, foreign exchange movements and exceptional items) however, we plan mercial sensitivity, the target for attributable profit will not be disclosed in advance; to disclose targets and outcomes retrospectively.
-In the rare instances where this may grounds of commercial sensitivity, we will explain why and give an indication of when ed.
-Capital project management (cost and schedule) not be disclosed ir rare instances who nmercial sensitivity, the targets for capital project management cost and schedule will advance; however, we plan to disclose targets and outcomes retrospectively.
-In the this may not be prudent or grounds of commercial sensitivity, we will explain why tion of when they will be disclosed.
-Individual performance and the managem as set out by the B improvement in le al measures for FY2015 comprise contribution to BHP Billiton's overall performance ent team, and the delivery of projects and initiatives within the scope of the CEO role oard, including portfolio optimisation and simplification, capital management, adership capabilities and employee engagement throughout the Group, and GMC lent and succession.
+Performance measure Weighting Target performance HSEC 20% • Fatalities, Environment and Community Incidents: Nil fatalities and nil actual significant environmental and community incidents. • TRIF and Occupational Illness: Improved performance compared with FY2014 results, with severity and trends to be considered as a moderating influence on the overall HSEC assessment. • HSEC Risk Management: Each Business is to have all material risks with HSEC impacts recorded and controlled.
+For all material risks Businesses to have all critical control designs and critical control assessment test plans reviewed by the material risk owner.

+Performance measure Weighting Target performance • Health, Environment and Community Initiatives: All assets to achieve 100% of planned targets in respect of occupational exposure reduction, water and greenhouse gas projects reduction and local procurement and cultural awareness targets.
+Attributable profit (adjusted for commodity prices foreign exchange movements and exceptional items) 40% • For reasons of commercial sensitivity, the target for attributable profit will not be disclosed in advance; however, we plan to disclose targets and outcomes retrospectively.
+In the rare instances where this may not be prudent or grounds of commercial sensitivity, we will explain why and give an indication of when they will be disclosed.
+Capital project management (cost and schedule) 20% For reasons of commercial sensitivity, the targets for capital project management cost and schedule will not be disclosed in advance; however, we plan to disclose targets and outcomes retrospectively.
+In the rare instances where this may not be prudent or grounds of commercial sensitivity, we will explain why and give an indication of when they will be disclosed.
+Individual performance 20% The CEO's individual measures for FY2015 comprise contribution to BHP Billiton's overall performance and the management team, and the delivery of projects and initiatives within the scope of the CEO role as set out by the Board, including portfolio optimisation and simplification, capital management, improvement in leadership capabilities and employee engagement throughout the Group, and GMC member development and succession.